sridhar-sivaraman/mongo-logger/README.md

 # mongo-logger
 ## Mongo Logger Library:

-This is a logging library used for logging directly into a collection in mongodb.
+This is a logging library used for logging directly into a collection in mongoDB.

 ### How to use: